 Recommendations for buying a Property in Tenerife from local Property Purchase expert Lawyers, learn about taxes and possible issues.

-Buying a property in Tenerife is an exciting proposition for many, but also one that needs a great deal of time dedicated to research and preparation.
+If buying a property in Spain you choose Tenerife as your ideal location you should research the matter thoroughly before arrival on the island.
 A common misconception made by first-time buyers is that the purchasing process is the same in Tenerife as in their home country.

 This can often lead to mistakes that either cause them to waste their time and/or spend more money than necessary.
 Here are some pitfalls when buying a property in Tenerife, and how to avoid them, so that you can feel confident about your Spanish property journey ahead.